-The western rose window occupies the center of the main facade.
+The western rose window marks the centre of the main facade.

-It measures 9,60m in diameter and is the largest stained-glass created during the 13th century.
+It has a diameter of 9,60m and is the largest stained-glass created during the 13th century.

 Notre Dame Cathedral – Sacristy

-The sacristy is organized around a small cloister decorated with 18 stained-glass windows created by the glass-maker Gérente and depicting the legend of Ste-Geneviève, the patron saint of Paris.
+The Neo-Gothic sacristy (rebuilt by Viollet-le-Duc) is laid out around a small cloister decorated with 18 stained-glass windows by the glass-maker Gérente that depict the legend of Ste-Geneviève.

 The main bay’s medallion represents the Coronation of the Virgin.

-Half of these windows are open to the public during the visit of Notre Dame Cathedral’s treasure.
+Half of these windows can be seen during the visit of the cathedral Treasure.